Basic-Data-Infrastructure/developer-portal/CONTRIBUTING.md

 - Make Your Changes: Implement your changes locally.
 Please ensure your code follows the project's coding standards and includes tests where appropriate.

+- Test your changes by generating this website locally.

+  This website is build using [Jekyll](https://jekyllrb.com/).
+To use Jekyll, install a recent version of [Ruby](https://www.ruby-lang.org/) and the following Ruby Gems:

+  - jekyll
+  - jekyll-remote-theme
+  - jekyll-default-layout
+  - jekyll-seo-tag

+  Run `jekyll serve` and point a browser to   [http://localhost:4000](http://localhost:4000).

 - Commit Your Changes: After making your changes, commit them to your branch with a descriptive commit message:

 ```sh